How To Use Slack Reminders In 2023

 Creating a General Reminder for Yourself

-To create a reminder about a task, you can use the slash command with the following syntax: /remind me (time) to (task), for example: /remind me at 9AM to make coffee for the team.
+To create a reminder about a task, you can use the slash command with the following syntax: /remind me (time) to (task)

 If you’d prefer to use the UI, you can click the + button on the message bar and search for the “reminders” action.